apache/mxnet/docs/tutorials/basic/symbol.md

 ## Relations to NDArray

-As you can see now, both `Symbol` and `NDArray` provide multi-dimensional array operations, such as `c=a+b` in MXNet.
+As you can see now, both `Symbol` and `NDArray` provide multi-dimensional array operations, such as `c = a + b` in MXNet.
 We briefly clarify the differences here.

 The `NDArray` provides an imperative programming alike interface, in which the computations are evaluated sentence by sentence.
 While `Symbol` is closer to